 His childhood was somewhat unusual for after attending school in the morning he put in five hours daily in a foundry.
 There when the inspectors dropped in he and another kid under age, hid in the fire box of the boiler until the coast was clear.
-Later he learned the stone cutter's trade at the age of 13 and worked in Ireland at his trade for three years.
-While in Ireland at the age of 19 he attended a "cow dance"-a function of the country to raise funds for a widow whose cow (her only means of support) had died and at this party met three months later.
+Later he learned the stone cutter's trade at the age of 13 and worked in Ireland at the age of 19 he attended a "cow dance"-a function of the country to raise funds for a widow whose cow (her only means of support) had died and at this party met three months later.